WHAT: Quad City Arts Art @ the Airport

 WHERE: Quad City International Airport Gallery, 2200 69th Ave., Moline, IL

-Quad City Arts Art @ the Airport presents Lee Kimball of Orion, IL, Diane Naylor of Fairfield, IA and Terry Rathje of Long Grove, IA for the months of March and April.
+Quad City Arts Art @ the Airport presents Jeff Little of Bloomington, IL and members of the Quad City Woodturners Club for the months of November and December.

 The Quad City Arts Center Gallery is located at 1715 Second Avenue in the Arts and Entertainment District of Rock Island.
 Gallery hours are Tuesday-Friday 10 a.m.-5 p.m. and Saturday 11 a.m.–5 p.m.
 Quad City Arts is dedicated to enriching the quality of life in the Quad City region through the presentation, development and celebration of the arts.
 This gallery and exhibit is generously sponsored by the Quad City International Airport.